Six Causes of Abnormal Uterine Bleeding

 Sometimes abnormal uterine bleeding is a symptom of a serious underlying medical condition like cancer.
 In fact, according to the American Cancer Society an estimated 90% of women with one type of cancer called endometrial cancer have abnormal vaginal bleeding.

 If you’ve noticed changes in your periods or something seems off, make an appointment to see Dr. Lingenfelter right away so he can figure out what’s going on.
-Schedule your appointment by using the online booking tool here on the website, or call our office in Princeton, West Virginia.
+Book an appointment by using the online booking tool here on the website, or call our office in Princeton, West Virginia.